Photo ID Required for Voting

 - Expiration date no later than two years after date of issuance, can still be used if expired

-- The university or college ID must be accompanied by a separate document that proves enrollment, such as a tuition fee receipt, enrollment verification letter, or class schedule
+- If the student ID is expired, the university or college ID must be accompanied by a separate document that proves current enrollment, such as a tuition fee receipt, enrollment verification letter, or class schedule.

 Photo ID proves who you are.
 An acceptable photo ID for voting purposes does not have to include a current address.